mramshaw/Intro-to-ML/README.md

 Or - for a higher-level library - check out [Seaborn](http://seaborn.pydata.org).

 [Seaborn will greatly simplify a number of difficult `matplotlib` graphing exercises.]

+#### StatsModels

+Although not used in this course, [StatsModel](http://www.statsmodels.org/stable/index.html) is also worth a look.

+It provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.

+Some __Seaborn__ functions will optionally use StatsModels if it is installed.

 ## requirements.txt